Improving randomized controlled trial analysis via data-adaptive borrowing: Real-data Application

 \section{Real-data Application}

-In this section, we present an application of the proposed methodology to investigate the effectiveness of basal Insulin Lispro (BIL) against regular Insulin Glargine (GL) in patients with type I diabetes.
-An additional real-data application leveraging external real-world observational data to examine the effectiveness of Solanezumab versus placebo to slow the progression of Alzheimer’s Disease is included in Section \ref{supple-sec:application-II} of the Supplemental Material.
+In this section, we present an application of the proposed methodology to investigate the effectiveness of basal Insulin Lispro against regular Insulin Glargine in patients with type I diabetes.
+When combined with preprandial insulin lispro, basal Insulin Lispro and Insulin Glargine are two long-acting Insulin formulations used for patients with Type I diabetes mellitus.
+We analyze the IMAGINE-1 study, a randomized controlled trial where participants were unevenly assigned to either basal Insulin Lispro (treatment group) or Insulin Glargine (control group).
+Additionally, external control units from the IMAGINE-3 trial were used.
+In Supplemental Material $\S$\ref{sec:application-II}, we also explore the effectiveness of Solanezumab versus placebo in slowing Alzheimer's Disease progression using external observational data.

-When combined with preprandial insulin lispro, BIL and GL are two long-acting Insulin formulations used for patients with Type I diabetes mellitus.
-We examine a cohort of patients enrolled in the open-label IMAGINE-1 study as the under-powered clinical trial, in which patients were randomized to the treatment group BIL or the control group GL in an imbalanced manner.
-Meanwhile, the IMAGINE-3 study is another multi-center double-blinded randomized trial that compares BIL to GL, whose control group will be utilized to augment the IMAGINE-1 study.
-The IMAGINE-3 study is registered at \url{clinicaltrials.gov} as NCT01454284 and detailed illustration can be found in \citet{bergenstal2016randomized}.